tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 Where here we just move along gradient directions, $-\nabla E(x)$ by some predetermined step size until the gradient is below some tolerance, indicating that we've converged to some local minimum of $E(x)$.

 ### Newton's Method
-Well as we'd expect, gradient descent generally requires many iterations to converge, especially for the stiff problems we run into in elastic simulations.
-Gradient comes from linearizing the energy function around the guess at each step, so we are only locally solving a linear approximation to $E(x)$.
+Gradient descent generally requires many iterations to converge, especially for the stiff problems we run into in elastic simulations.
+Gradient descent comes from linearizing the energy function around the guess at each step, so we are only locally solving a linear approximation to $E(x)$.
 Newton's method, instead solves a quadratic approximation to $E(x)$ at each step, resulting in a much faster convergence rate.
 The pseudocode for this looks like:
 ```
 x = xt # some initial guess
 while not converged: